Can You Cure Vaginal Infections With Food?

 Now, you've probably heard that eating yogurt with live and active cultures can help prevent yeast infections, another common antagonist of people with vaginas.
 Hate to be a buzzkill, but that's also not as promising as it sounds, because the individual species of lactobacilli in yogurt are very different from the species found in your vagina, Dr. Mitchell says.
 "If you like to eat yogurt, eat yogurt, but otherwise it's not doing you any favours," she says.
 Other studies have looked at whether or not taking oral probiotics can influence your vaginal health, and it turns out that most of the bacteria don't ever make it to the vagina.
 So again, the idea that yogurt is going to "fix" your yeast infection is probably wrong, she says.

 Much like your overall diet, eating one specific food isn't going to be a cure-all that solves all your vaginal health issues.
 And you shouldn't make yourself miserable by avoiding one food because you think it's somehow linked to your vaginal issues, Dr. Mitchell says.
-"You're already miserable, and there's not enough data to make yourself miserable thinking you're going to fix your vagina," she says.
+"You're already miserable, and there's not enough data to make yourself miserable thinking you're going to fix your vagina [by eating a certain food]," she says.

 Advertisement